Prisma Access

 |

-comprehensive end-to-end IPv6 support for Mobile Users, Remote Networks, and Service
+applications.
+This feature now encompasses comprehensive end-to-end IPv6 support for Mobile Users,

-Connections.
-One advantageous aspect of native IPv6 support is its capacity to
+Remote Networks, and Service Connections.
+One key benefit of native IPv6 support is

-those destinations necessitate IPv6 connections.
+when those destinations necessitate IPv6 connections.
+This enhancement, leveraging

-transition to cloud-based and IPv6-enabled networks.
+cloud-based, and IPv6-enabled networks.

 View and Monitor Native IPv6 Compatibility